METHODS-Group/ProximalGalerkin/README.md

 # Fracture

-Can be simulated with either DOLFINx or Firdrake.
+Can be simulated with either FEniCS/DOLFINx or Firedrake.
 The DOLFINx code can be executed with

 ```bash